-Less than two years of operation, tech-savvy, fewer than 10 employees.
+- Business profile: Less than two years of operation, tech-savvy, fewer than 10 employees

-Office 365, Google Apps, Dropbox, smartphone, tablets, other cloud solutions.
+- Tech usage: Microsoft 365, Google Apps, Dropbox, smartphone, tablets, other cloud solutions

-Professional services, creative agencies, online companies, building trades, owner/drivers.
+- Industries: Professional services, creative agencies, online companies, building trades, owner/drivers

-Substantial inventory, multiple software integrations, heavy transactional volume.
+- Clients to avoid: Substantial inventory, multiple software integrations, heavy transactional volume

 Small businesses such as the self-employed are well-suited to a cloud pilot program, because the migration process should be quite straightforward.
 Young, tech-savvy companies that use mobile technology are also good candidates.
 That's because they probably already understand the benefits of cloud computing.
 Professional, creative and online companies often meet both of these criteria, making them ideal clients for the first move to the cloud.